-TNT will also add the tag line, 'We Know Drama,' as it unveils its new on-air
+TNT also will add the tag line "We Know Drama" as it unveils its new on-air look Tuesday.

 The TNT logo was last updated in late 1995.